 If you are coming from outside the EU, remember to take out insurance.

 In Europe, 112 is the number for all emergencies: police, ambulance and fire.
-Operators on this number can speak several languages.
+The operators of this number can speak several languages.

 This is the only number you need to keep in mind.

-We know, because we had a bad experience in a Paris hotel.
+We know, because we had a bad experience in a hotel in Paris.

 See what our favorite VPN has to offer.